OpenSees/OpenSeesDocumentation/source/developer/build.rst

    * It's necessary to OpenSeesPy and also required to install conan with PyPI.
 * Package Manager

-   * Conan 1.59.0 (for Windows, Linux)
+   * Conan 1.x (for Windows, Linux)

       * A package build manager for C/C++ applications.
       * Conan 2.0 and beyond have been already released but currently we don't catch up with that.
-Thus, you should install Conan **1.59.0**.
+Thus, you should install Conan **1.64.1**, which is the last version of Conan 1.x

    * Homebrew (for Mac)